All Episodes

 These religious people are minding their own business.

-All of a sudden they get up, they hear this and they defend.
+All of a sudden they get up, they hear this, and they defend.

-The guy that gets the penalty flag for throwing a punch is always the guy, the second guy that does it, the retaliation.
+But it's like in an NFL game, the guy that gets the penalty flag for throwing a punch is always the guy, the second guy that does it, the retaliation.

 The initiator is never flagged.